False Map Turtle (Graptemys pseudogeographica)

 The false map turtle is found in the Mississippi and Missouri Rivers in Iowa.
 They extend west into Iowa along the large rivers from the Mississippi.
 In some rivers, they travel several counties into the state.
 I have found adult specimens in Linn County.
 In the Missouri River, they seem a little more restricted and do not invade very far from the west (Vandewalle and Christiansen, 1996).

-This turtle is found only in slow portions of larger rivers in Iowa.
+This turtle is often found in slow portions of larger rivers in Iowa.
 Lakes and oxbow ponds are utilized only when close to a good sized river.

 False map turtles breed in spring, and females may deposit three clutches of eggs a year (Ernst, Lovich, and Barbour, 1994), but Iowa specimens probably produce only one or two.
 They nest in late May through June and again in July.
 They usually do not migrate long distances to lay eggs.
 Females may dig a few false nests before actually depositing 12 to 22 eggs.
 They often nest on sand bars, where possible.
 The young emerge in August or September or they may overwinter in the nest (Vogt, 1981).
 They mature at about 14 years of age (Ernst, Lovich, and Barbour, 1994).